espressif/esptool/README.md

 #### elf2image for ESP32

-For esp32, elf2image produces a single output file.
+For esp32, elf2image produces a single output binary "image file".
 By default this has the same name as the .elf file, with a .bin extension. ie:

 ```
 esptool.py --chip esp32 elf2image my_esp32_app.elf
 ```

-In the above example, the output image would be called `my_esp32_app.bin`.
+In the above example, the output image file would be called `my_esp32_app.bin`.

 ### Writing binaries to flash